Parth1407/Python-Quiz-App/How to make it work?.md

 3. Change the 'user' and 'passwd' details as per your computer

 4. Run the file named 'table_creation.py' to create the required mysql table.
+If it runs successfully, move to step 5.

 5. Run 'main.py'.